nhatlev/nathalee/README.md

 ---

 ### About Me
-I have a deep fascination for the geological and geophysical processes that shape planetary bodies.
+I have a fascination for the planetary geophysical processes that shape .
 My research interests focus on:
-- **Planetary Tectonics** 🌋
+- **Planetary Condition Simulation** 🌋
-- **Atmospheric Evolution** 🌌
+- **Thermal Evolution** 🌌
 - **Icy Moons** ❄️

-I’ve had the opportunity to work on projects related to lunar surface roughness
+I’ve had the opportunity to work on projects related to lunar surface roughness.

 ### Technical Skills
-- **Programming**: Python, Fortran, MATLAB
+- **Programming**: Python, MATLAB
 - **Data Analysis**: NumPy, Pandas, SciPy
 - **Visualization**: Matplotlib
-- **Remote Sensing**: ENVI
+- **Remote Sensing**: QGIS, ENVI

 Thanks for visiting my profile, and feel free to reach out if you’d like to connect or collaborate!